amar1021/typeHead/README.md

 this project is about Search engine(typehead) using Spring boot and angular

+## Library Use

+Spring Boot
+HSQLDB (In memory DB)
+Angular 10
+Typehead library from Angular Material

 ## What You Need before installation

 A favorite text editor or IDE